Is It OK to Use My Oven’s Self-Cleaning Mode?

 What if you prefer not to deal with the self-cleaning feature?
 You are not alone.
 Your two remaining options are to 1) clean your oven with conventional toxic cleaners and also 2) to explore lesser-toxic homemade solutions and see if you can get your oven clean with those.

 The single-best nontoxic option people report having success with is making a paste of baking soda and vinegar and applying it to the spills in your oven, letting the paste sit for an hour or even better, overnight, and then wiping the spills and splats away with a little elbow grease.

 If that doesn’t work to your satisfaction, consider liquid ammonia.
-It’s less toxic than leading brands of oven cleaner because it’s in a liquid and not an aerosol form, yet it’s still hazardous.
+It’s less toxic than leading brands of oven cleaner because it’s a liquid, not an aerosol, yet it’s still hazardous.

 Be careful.
-Ammonia fumes can cause burning of the eyes, nose, throat, respiratory tract, even blindness in extreme cases.
+Ammonia fumes can cause burning of the eyes, nose, throat and respiratory tract, and even blindness in extreme cases.
 And an additional important warning: Do not combine ammonia with any bleach-based cleaners, which will produce a deadly gas.

 Dispose of ammonia by running down the drain with plenty of water.

-Oven cleaning, whether you use commercial cleaning products or homemade pastes and solutions, is never the most pleasant and certainly a bit time-consuming.
+Whether you use commercial cleaning products or homemade pastes and solutions, oven cleaning is never the most pleasant, and it’s always a bit time-consuming.
 For decades, Molly Maid has been making homeowners’ lives easier by making their homes — and kitchens — a lot cleaner.
 We can do the same for you.
-Contact your local Molly Maid or call (800) 654-9647 to ask about home cleaning services that meet your schedule, budget and cleaning needs — including that oven-cleaning task!
+Contact your local Molly Maid, a Neighborly® company or call to ask about home cleaning services that meet your schedule, budget and cleaning needs — including that oven-cleaning task!